top of page

 Common workplace impacts

-• High capability with inconsistent output under high interruption or unclear priorities;
+• High capability with inconsistent output when under high interruption or unclear priorities;

 • Fatigue and burnout from masking, open-plan sensory load, and social pressure;